 1. ROAST THE GARLIC

 Preheat oven to 375F.
-Peel the garlic.
-Place on a piece of aluminum foil and drizzle with olive oil.
-Fold the foil into a packet, sealing tightly.
-Bake for 10 – 15 minutes, or until soft and lightly brown.
+Place garlic cloves* in a small baking dish and cover with olive oil by 1 inch.
+Bake for 15 – 20 minutes, or until the garlic soft and lightly brown.
+Set aside.

 *ProTip* Use 4 heads of garlic and roast for 40-50 minutes to make a larger batch.
-Place roasted garlic in a jar and fill with more olive oil.
-Keep it in your refrigerator and use to season chicken, fish, vegetables, even Popcorn!
+Place roasted garlic in a jar and fill with garlic-infused olive oil.
+Keep it in your refrigerator and use to season chicken, fish, vegetables, even popcorn!
 The garlicky possibilities are endless.

-Small dice the tomatoes, red onion, and jalapeño; add to a medium-sized bowl.
-Add 1/4 cup roughly chopped cilantro, if using.
+Mix the tomatoes, red onion, jalapeño, and cilantro in a bowl.
 Squeeze in the juice of 1 lime and season with salt to taste.

-Roughly chop the hearts of palm if still whole.
-Place into a bowl and squeeze into shards with your hands.
+Place hearts of palm into a bowl and squeeze into flakes with your hands.
 Alternately, use a food processor and pulse until the consistency of crab meat.
-Cut the avocados in half, remove the pit, and spoon in with the hearts.
-Add 1/2 cup roughly chopped cilantro, if using.
-Add the roasted garlic and it’s oil, pico de gallo, and juice of remaining lime.
-Use your hands to squeeze and mix the guacamole together.
+Cut the avocados in half, remove the pit, and spoon the flesh in with the heart palms.
+Add the roasted garlic and its oil*, pico de gallo, and juice of remaining lime, to taste.
+Use your hands to squeeze and mix the guacamole to your desired consistency.
 Taste and add salt as needed.

-Top on fish, beef lettuce tacos, breakfast eggs, or scoop with plantain chips.
+Top on fish, tacos, breakfast eggs, or scoop simply scoop with chips.
 Store in an air-tight container in the fridge for 3 – 4 days.